 Be Careful Of Those “Neutral” Friends That Won’t Help You Survive Divorcing An Emotional Abuser

 It’s disturbing, but abusers will use any and all possible connections to the victim to disrupt her life, learn what she’s saying in confidence, and ultimately harm her in the divorce proceedings.

 Best to rely on your support people rather than “neutral friends” who are, in the end, enabling the abuse.
 No one can stay “neutral” in an abusive situation – it’s either supporting the victim or enabling the abuser.

 How Can I Model Healthy Behavior For My Children When I’m In Trauma?

-As Coach Debra says, modeling healthy behavior for children when your life is falling apart is one of the hardest things you will ever do, but you can do it.
+Modeling healthy behavior for children when your life is falling apart is one of the hardest things you will ever do, but you can do it.
 Feeling and expressing your emotions as they come is pivotal.
 Here are some healthy ways that you can express the difficult emotions that will come through this process:

 - Throw raw eggs against a tree (animals like it and kids do too)

 - Create artwork that represents how you feel

 - Vent, cry, and rage to safe support people at appropriate times and places (you may have to schedule “vent” times when you are not with your children)

 - Exercise (running, jumping, and kick-boxing are powerful ways to process and express emotions)